junxit/us-congress-bills-115/metadata.md

 - 2017-04-03 — The House Committee on Rules reported an original measure, H. Rept.
 115-77, by Mr. Buck.
 - 2017-04-03 — The House Committee on Rules reported an original measure, H. Rept.
 115-77, by Mr. Buck.
 - 2017-04-03 — The resolution provides for one motion to recommit; and providing for proceedings during the period from April 7, 2017 through April 24, 2017
+- 2017-04-05 — Considered as privileged matter. (consideration: CR H2708-2715)
+- 2017-04-05 — Considered as unfinished business. (consideration: CR H2720-2722)
+- 2017-04-05 — DEBATE - The House proceeded with one hour of debate on H. Res.
+242.
+- 2017-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-04-05 — On agreeing to the resolution Agreed to by recorded vote: 240 - 181 (Roll no. 218). (text: CR H2708)
+- 2017-04-05 — On ordering the previous question Agreed to by the Yeas and Nays: 231 - 182 (Roll no. 217). (consideration: CR H2720-2721)
+- 2017-04-05 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+242, the Chair put the question on ordering the previous question and by voice vote announced that the ayes had prevailed.
+Mr. McGovern demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2017-04-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 240 - 181 (Roll no. 218).(text: CR H2708)